ossia/score-docs/docs/in-depth/remote.md

 ---
 layout: default

 title: "Remote Control"
+description: "Remote control through a WebSocket API"

-parent: Advanced
+parent: In depth

 permalink: /in-depth/remote.html
 ---

-There are two main ways to remote control score:
+The two main ways to remote control score from the network are:

 - Through OSC and OSCQuery with the [Local device]({{ site.baseurl }}/devices/local-device.html).